Shape the Future of Bus Rapid Transit

 Scott Road

-The specific alignment, roadway designs, associated costs, and timelines have not yet been determined for each of the three corridors.
-TransLink and local government partners will immediately begin work to advance necessary planning and design work and engage with the public on these three corridors.
-As these projects are currently unfunded, a business case will be developed for each corridor to be included in a future update to the Investment Plan.
+TransLink and local government partners are advancing necessary planning and design work and engage with the public on these three corridors.
+Although roadway designs, associated costs, and timelines have not yet been determined, business cases will be developed for each corridor to be included in an update to the Investment Plan, as these projects are currently unfunded.

 Corridor length: 21 kilometres